Presented at 10:30am in Standley II lab on Monday, November 18, 2019.#29261

 Accessible Educational Materials, Alternate Format, Assistive Technology, Uncategorized

-Ms. Kelmer has been working with alternate format and accessible technology for nearly 20 years in a higher education environment.
+Ms. Kelmer has been working with alternate format and accessible technology for more than 20 years in a higher education environment.
 Currently she works at the University of Colorado Boulder in the Alternate Format Production and Access Center, where alternate format materials for students are produced.
 She also consults with other departments on campus and other campuses about alternate format and how to produce it.
-She has presented at multiple AHG conferences in the last seventeen years.
+She has presented at multiple AHG conferences in the last 20 years.

 Robert has been the Assistive Technology Specialist at Kansas City Kansas Community College since January of 1994.
 He is a member of AHEAD and ATHEN.
 He currently serves on the ATHEN Executive Board as a Member at Large Representative and on the Advisory Council for the Assistive Technology for Kansans Project.
 He has presented several sessions at previous Accessing Higher Ground conferences as well as other regional and national conferences.